Essential Skills and Beliefs for TBRI

 Learn and use I.D.E.A.L responses, which requires knowing how to escalate the level of response and how to get back to connected, playful engagement.

 This list is a high bar for those who aim to be helpers.
-And it doesn’t even include the spiritual needs of a person, which must also be considered.
+And it doesn’t even address a variety of spiritual needs.
 But putting these things into practice is important and worth the effort.